Automation in your support center:

 The Power Dialer in CloudTalk goes even further.
 You can create a calling campaign to have all of the statistics and reports available in real-time.
 By monitoring them on your dashboard, you can make decisions and improvements to boost your efficiency.
 Adding call scripts and surveys will help your agents focus on what matters the most: delivering value.

 #4 During a call

-When you’re on a call, you often need some additional information to get the complete image of the situation.
+When you’re on a call, you often need some additional information to get a complete image of the situation.
 Instead of looking things up in several different databases, you can use a real-time customer card.
 There, you’ll find all the information you need about interactions, orders, or notes left by other agents.

 #5 Post-call work

 After a call, agents usually have some follow-up tasks to complete.
 From filling in notes and adding tags to more extensive surveys, wrapping-up lets you gather more value from the calls.

 CloudTalk lets you cover that with its After call work feature.
 Right after a call has ended is the moment to wrap it up.
 During this time, your agents won’t receive new calls and can focus on finishing their tasks, which improves their productivity.

 #6 Team management